cliosight/cliosight_templates/json_examples/survey/README.md

    ```
 3. Link to another form "New Product Name" with access only for account users.
 4. Conditional branching on field 'job_role' (Functional versus Technical versus Managerial) based on rules to populate a subform's 'job' and 'experience' drop down menu values.
 5. Multiple Instances of the subform - 'Job Role'.
+Subforms are defined within another form, while reports can be used using an ID or code.
 6. Dynamic addition of a new field on selection of an option value - 'Other' in subform's 'job' drop down menu.
 7. Hidden columns - 'location' with a default value, system variable 'timestamp' and the logged in Cliosight user 'logged_in_user'.
 8. Report for results of the survey